Golden Pal: 2022: Four-year-old season

 On 9 April, Golden Pal opened his four-year-old campaign with a 4 3/4-length win at Keeneland in the Grade II Shakertown Stakes, leading all the way in a time of 1:02.21.

 Golden Pal started as the 15/8 favorite in a field of sixteen sprinters in the Group 1 King's Stand Stakes at Royal Ascot over the five-furlong straight course on opening day of the meeting and was slow to the gate.
 When the gates opened, he missed the start and although jockey Irad Ortiz Jr. rallied the horse, Golden Pal began to weaken about two furlongs from the finish and was eased down and finished last to Australian champion Nature Strip.

-Golden Pal returned back to the US, and after a break of six weeks his connections pointed him towards the GIII Troy Stakes at Saratoga.
+Golden Pal returned to the US, and after a break of six weeks his connections pointed him towards the GIII Troy Stakes at Saratoga.
 He rated outside leader True Valour and battled with him to the finishing post to win by a head in a time of 1:00.92.
 "I worked him twice and it was no problem in the morning," Ortiz said.
 "He relaxed well and finished good, so I wasn't afraid."

 Golden Pal was pointed to the Grade II Woodford Stakes at Keeneland, an event he won in the previous year.
 He shot to the front under Irad Ortiz Jr. through fractions of :21.25 and :43.42 to score his eighth win from 12 starts by 1 1/2 lengths in a stakes-record time of 1:01.39 on firm turf.